History of IBM: 1975–1992: Information revolution, rise of software and PC industries

 By 1983 industry analyst Gideon Gartner warned that IBM "is creating a dangerous situation for competitors in the marketplace".
 The company helped others by defining technical standards and creating large new software markets, but the new aggressiveness that began in the late 1970s helped it dominate areas like computer leasing and computer-aided design.
 Free from the antitrust case, IBM was present in every computer market other than supercomputers, and entered communications by purchasing Rolm – the first acquisition in 18 years – and 18% of MCI.
 The company was so important to component suppliers that it urged them to diversify.
 When IBM (61% of revenue) abruptly reduced orders from Miniscribe shares of not only Miniscribe but that of uninvolved companies that sold to IBM fell, as investors feared their vulnerability.
-IBM was also vulnerable when suppliers could not fulfill orders; customers and dealers also feared becoming overdependent.
+IBM was also vulnerable when suppliers could not fulfill orders, and customers and dealers also feared becoming overdependent; the PC was so popular in 1983 that dealers only received 60% or less of the inventory they wanted.

 The IBM PC AT's 1984 debut startled the industry.
 Rivals admitted that they did not expect the low price of the sophisticated product.
 IBM's attack on every area of the computer industry and entry into communications caused competitors, analysts, and the press to speculate that it would again be sued for antitrust.
 Datamation and others said that the company's continued growth might hurt the United States, by suppressing startups with new technology.
 Gartner Group estimated in 1985 that of the 100 largest data-processing companies, IBM had 41% of all revenue and 69% of profit.
 Its computer revenue was about nine times that of second-place DEC, and larger than that of IBM's six largest Japanese competitors combined.
 The 22% profit margin was three times the 6.7% average for the other 99 companies.
 Competitors complained to Congress, ADAPSO discussed the company with the Justice Department, and European governments worried about IBM's influence but feared affecting its more than 100,000 employees there at 19 facilities.

 However, the company soon lost its lead in both PC hardware and software, thanks in part to its unprecedented (for IBM) decision to contract PC components to outside companies like Microsoft and Intel.
 Up to this point in its history, IBM relied on a vertically integrated strategy, building most key components of its systems itself, including processors, operating systems, peripherals, databases and the like.
 In an attempt to accelerate the time-to-market for the PC, IBM chose not to build a proprietary operating system and microprocessor.
 Instead, it sourced these vital components from Microsoft and Intel respectively.
 Ironically, in a decade which marked the end of IBM's monopoly, it was this fateful decision by IBM that passed the sources of its monopolistic power (operating system and processor architecture) to Microsoft and Intel, paving the way for rise of PC compatibles and the creation of hundreds of billions of dollars of market value outside of IBM.